You are here

 Information Technology (IT)

-This major provides students with a real world, hands-on program that bridges the gap between computer scientists and general users.
-The Information Technology Program is multidisciplinary involving hardware, software and IT management focused courses.
-The information technology major requires a core curriculum of 36 hours of course work in computer science, electronics and computer technology, and management information systems.
-Students also complete a 15-hour specialized track developed in conjunction with a faculty advisor.
-An internship is highly encouraged.
-Students majoring in information technology will be prepared for entry-level positions in networking, database development and administration, web programming and development, applications development, digital communication, and digital multimedia.
+The Information Technology (IT) major provides students with a real world, hands-on program that bridges the gap between computer scientists and general users.
+The IT program is multidisciplinary involving hardware, software, and IT management focused courses.
+Students majoring in IT will be prepared for entry-level positions in networking, database development and administration, web programming and development, applications development, digital communication, and digital multimedia.

-Completion of the degree requirements for the bachelor's degree in Information Technology qualifies you for careers in: IT systems manager, IT specialist, project manager, database system manager, IT technical support professional, Software support specialist, Web systems manager, IT technology manager, Network engineer, IT security specialist.
+Completion of the degree requirements for the bachelor's degree in IT qualifies you for careers in: IT systems manager, IT specialist, project manager, database system manager, IT technical support professional, software support specialist, web systems manager, IT technology manager, network engineer, IT security specialist.

 Who employs graduates with an IT major?

 Essentially every hospital, commercial business, school, not-for-profit organization, government office and organization, manufacturing company, web-based business or sales company and computer equipment or related support company has computer systems that require IT professionals who can effectively manage these key resources.